ruby-in-the-park/ruby-in-the-park/README.md

 ## The Idea
 The idea is simple: gather people together in a park some weekend, have a picnic and share.

 The first thing to agree on: Is anyone interested?
+What date works for you?
 Please comment in [Issue #1](https://github.com/ruby-in-the-park/ruby-in-the-park/issues/1).

 ## The Rules
 - Respect is a priority.